Shreyas Iyer

-Shreyas Santosh Iyer (born 6 December 1994) is an Indian international cricketer who plays for the Indian team as a right-handed middle-order batter.
-He is currently the vice captain of the Indian cricket team in the ODI format.
-He also plays for Mumbai in domestic cricket and captains the Punjab Kings in the Indian Premier League.
-He was a part of the Indian team that won the 2025 Champions Trophy.
+Shreyas Santosh Iyer (born 6 December 1994) is an Indian international cricketer who plays for the India national team.
+Iyer captains India in T20Is and serves as the vice-captain in ODIs.
+A right-handed batter, he primarily plays as a top-order or middle-order batter across formats.
+Iyer also captains Mumbai in domestic cricket and captains the Punjab Kings in the Indian Premier League (IPL).